microsoft/playwright/docs/api.md

 - `optionsOrPredicate` <[Function]|[Object]> Either a predicate that receives an event or an options object.
 Optional.
   - `predicate` <[Function]> receives the event data and resolves to truthy value when the waiting should resolve.
   - `timeout` <[number]> maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout).
-- returns: <[Promise]<[Object]>> Promise which resolves to the event data value.
+- returns: <[Promise]<[Object]>>

 Waits for event to fire and passes its value into the predicate function.
 Resolves when the predicate returns truthy value.
 Will throw an error if the context closes before the event is fired.
+Returns the event data value.

 ```js
 const context = await browser.newContext();